NC AHEC CHW Specialty Training Program: Resource Coordination

 Upon completion of this activity, the participant should be able to:

-• Describe the importance of CHW self-care as a key component of effective resource coordination
+• Emphasizing CHW Self-Care: Highlight the importance of self-care for CHWs as a fundamental component of effective resource coordination, ensuring their well-being and sustained capacity to serve the community

 Faculty